-If using fresh tomatoes, to peel them, bring water to boil
+If using fresh tomatoes, to peel them, bring water to

-tops of the tomatoes.
+the very tops of the tomatoes.
 Now make an "X" at the bottom

 of the fruit, just enough to break the skin.
-Have a sanitized
+Have a

-your hands into a bowl, retaining as
+Crush tomatoes with your hands into a bowl, retaining as

 much of the natural juices as possible.
 Set aside.
 If using

 canned whole tomatoes, gently crush tomatoes into a bowl,

 Heat oil in large sauté pan over medium heat.
 Add roughly